Bowed Knees Before The Father

 When you pray like Paul, you pray big prayers!
 Even 'small things' find their true scale when you pray like this.

-- That your life would be the residence of the Risen Christ, with it's foundations established by faith - rather than an acquaintance of Jesus
+That your life would be the residence of the Risen Christ, with it's foundations established by faith — rather than simply an acquaintance of Jesus

 And just in case we may think we have a picture of what that life would look like, what it would feel like to see this come to life in my own existence and the lives of those around me, Paul's prayer expands even more.

 Paul finishes by reminding himself, and us, that we address a God who isn't restricted by the small-ness of our prayer, no matter how big we think we're praying.
 We cannot even begin to approach God's capacity to do big things in the lives of those we pray for, our greatest dreams or most outlandish requests don't even scratch the surface.